SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 - the only relationship between tasks is parent/child;
   "siblings" don't have any connection

-- task have deadlines, not timeouts --- like "now + 20 ms" ---
-  a deadline is usually what you want anyhow when you think of a timeout
+.. not for WWDC, but keep for future: task have deadlines, not timeouts --- like "now + 20 ms" --- a deadline is usually what you want anyhow when you think of a timeout

 - this chapter introduces the core ways you use tasks;
   for the full list what you can do,